JessCG/Outreach_CodingAndWaves/README.md

 General Instructions for Coding Activities apply to every activity and can be printed once for each group of students.

-Code was developed by Jessica C. Garwood (jgarwood@ucsd.edu) Efforts were made to use best coding standards :)
+Code was developed by Jessica C. Garwood (jgarwood@ucsd.edu) - efforts were made to respect best coding standards :)

-Many thanks to Helen Yip from the Ocean Discovery Institude in San Diego for her valuable feedback and being the motivation behind this outreach, as well as Nick Pizzo, Bia Villas Boas, and Derek J Grimes from the Scripps Institution of Oceanography (UCSD) for generating the data.
+Many thanks to Helen Yip from the Ocean Discovery Institute in San Diego for her valuable feedback and being the motivation behind this outreach, as well as Nick Pizzo, Bia Villas Boas, and Derek J Grimes from the Scripps Institution of Oceanography (UCSD) for generating the data.